MERGHOOB/programmings/README.md

 # programmings

-This repository does have all coding about my

-This repo does contain solution for problem mentioned in Leetcode

-FileName format: LC<ProblemNo.><ProblemHeading>
+This reository is actually for problem solving useful for interview questions

+For leetcode soltuions filename format is as follows LC<ProblemNo.><ProblemHeading>